Investment policy statement software for money management.

 There are a total of 23 pages of text

 Page One: A generic IPS overview page.
-This is the only thing you can look at before buying it, because there is no demo (we put this in red bold here because people still e-mail and call wanting to see a demo).
+This is the only thing you can look at before buying it, because there is no demo.

 Page Two: Account basics and client profiles: Discuss the overall purpose(s) of the investment account(s), and relevant personal particulars.

-This is where you summarize the clients' ages, health, goals, concerns, economic assumptions, and time frames (for portfolio construction, health, life expectancies, time horizons like when they want to retire, etc.).
+This is where you'd summarize the clients' ages, health, goals, concerns, economic assumptions, and time frames (for portfolio construction, health, life expectancies, time horizons like when they want to retire, etc.).

-You reiterate what they want their investment portfolio(s) to do for them (e.g., provide after-tax inflation-adjusted retirement income).
-Write about investment strategies like total-return vs. capital preservation, and if you're focusing more on risk reduction than growth, etc.
+You'd reiterate what they want their investment portfolio(s) to do for them (e.g., provide after-tax inflation-adjusted retirement income).
+Then you'd write about investment strategies like total-return vs. capital preservation, and if you're focusing more on risk reduction than growth, etc.

 Page Three: Tells which Investment Risk Tolerance Category they scored into.
 This is determined by weighting and scoring multiple-choice questions in the Investment Fact Finder.
-You can edit the IPS software program to conform to your own risk profile calculator and/or investment fact finder.
+You can easily edit this IPS software program to conform to your own risk profile calculator and/or investment fact finder.

 There's an asset class allocation table listing eight major asset classes (and over twenty sub-asset classes), targets, and ranges that may trigger rebalancing (you'll change all of this to fit the way you run your practice).

-Page Four: You just edit text about estimated range of rate of return goals that they chose, and how they see investment risk, both objectively and subjectively.
+Page Four: You'd just edit text about estimated range of rate of return goals that they chose, and how they see investment risk, both objectively and subjectively.

-You'll also edit text about your fees, commissions, trading ticket charges, expenses, other charges, and how they're paid; with account info, if the account if discretionary or not, basic investment diversification text, etc.
+You'll also edit text about your fees, commissions, trading ticket charges, expenses, other charges, and how everyone is paid; with account info, if the account if discretionary or not, basic investment diversification text, etc.

 Page Five: Write about fixed income and equity understandings, non-permissible securities / transactions / activities, and about other advisors.

-Pages Six & Seven: You then edit text about monitoring, reviews, rebalancing, comparing portfolios to benchmarks, and how often it's done.
+Pages Six & Seven: You'd then edit text about monitoring, reviews, rebalancing, and comparing portfolios to benchmarks, and how often it's done.

 Then there's a long disclaimer you can use for other things to help stay out of trouble.